Uniqueness of nonnegative matrix factorizations by rigidity theory: Infinitesimally rigid factorizations

 In this section, we will establish a connection between rigidity theory and nonnegative matrix factorizations.
 The setup is similar to the low-rank matrix completion case, although there are three main differences: The graph $G$ is always a complete bipartite graph, there are additional nonnegativity constraints, and the space of ``trivial'' deformations is much smaller.
 We will assume that nonnegative rank of a matrix is equal to its rank.

 Let $G=(V,E)$ be the complete bipartite graph on $m+n$ vertices.
 As before, the vertices $V$ correspond to $a_1,\ldots,a_m,b_1,\ldots,b_n$ and the edges $E$ correspond to the entries of a matrix $M$.
-We consider a deformation of a framework parametrized by $t$.
+We consider an infinitesimal motion of a framework parametrized by $t$.
 In addition to preserving the inner products $M_{ij} = a^T_i b_j$ for all $i \in [m],j \in [n]$, also $a_i$ and $b_j$ need to stay positive.
-Hence a deformation has to satisfy
+Hence an infinitesimal motion has to satisfy